demiurge94/assessment/EXPLANATION.md

-# Running and Installing
+# Running and Installing:
 Compile using `tsc` on the console and run with `yarn start`.
 ---
 # General thought process:
-I used a basic TreeNode class to create the tree, along with recursive functions to traverse the tree when adding, removing and searching for employees and their subordinates.
+I used a basic `TreeNode` class to create the tree, along with recursive functions to traverse the tree when adding, removing and searching for employees and their subordinates.
 The TreeNode class consists of an employee object and an array of TreeNodes to store the subordinates.
-Initially, I basically wrote an addSubordinate function which doubled as an insert function when running `hireEmployee` and a deleteEmployee function in the TreeNode class.
+Initially, I basically wrote an `addSubordinate` function which doubled as an insert function when running `hireEmployee` and a `deleteEmployee` function in the `TreeNode` class.
 It was my initial approach but I decided on rewriting it to use the function templates provided.

 The two functions that we can merge are `promoteEmployee` and `demoteEmployee`.
 I actually merged them by creating a